RoHS vs WEEE

 What It Is

-Directive 2012/19/EU, the Waste Electrical and Electronic Equipment (WEEE) Directive, is a binding EU regulation implementing Extended Producer Responsibility (EPR) for end-of-life management of electrical and electronic equipment (EEE).
+Directive 2012/19/EU, the Waste Electrical and Electronic Equipment (WEEE) Directive, is a binding EU directive implementing Extended Producer Responsibility (EPR) for end-of-life management of electrical and electronic equipment (EEE).
 It promotes a circular economy by prioritizing waste prevention, reuse, recycling, and recovery while minimizing environmental and health risks from hazardous substances.
 Scope expanded to open scope in 2018, covering all EEE via six categories.

 Key Components